 This research-based course will give you a foundation of research skills through the taught modules.
 From a broad introduction to social research methods you'll go on to focus on research in a social work context.
 You'll follow this with modules that will guide you through advanced research methods.

 You'll then progress to developing your own research project.
-With the guidance of your individual supervisor you'll produce a 15,000 - 20,000 word dissertation.

 You'll study a series of taught modules that concentrate on social research techniques and specifically address researching social work.
 You'll acquire the skills required to develop and carry out your own research dissertation.